lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     - Phase 1 — cover regular **withdrawal-queue demand**;
     - Phase 2 — issue **forced validator exits**;
     - Phase 3 — add **active rebalancing** within CMv2.
 Phase 3 is optional and can be switched off (leaving only Phases 1–2).
-2. **The off-chain Oracle submits the report to VEBO contract.** On submission, VEBO:
+2. **The off-chain Oracle submits the report to the TWO contract.** On submission, the TWO:
     - checks the report's total requested withdrawal balance in ETH against the sanity checker limit and that every PWR targets a module with `partialWithdrawalsAllowed` set in the `StakingRouter`;
     - retrieve operators’ public keys from the modules using their key indices;
-    - appends the intentions, in report order, to the single FIFO queue in the `ValidatorWithdrawalsQueue` contract;
+    - appends the intentions, in report order, to the single FIFO queue in the `TriggerableWithdrawalsBus` contract;
     - emits a `WithdrawalRequested` event per intention, which lets an Ejector pick up FWRs in the fallback mode described below.
 ```
-Off-chain Oracle Daemon  ->  Validators Exit Bus Oracle  ->  Validator Withdrawals Queue
+Off-chain Oracle Daemon  ->  Triggerable Withdrawals Oracle  ->  Triggerable Withdrawals Bus
    report submission               report validation                  enqueue requests
 ```

-3. **Execute queued intentions from `ValidatorWithdrawalsQueue`.** An executor (the **Validator Withdrawals Queue Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the maximum number of intentions to process and the required EIP-7002 fee.
+3. **Execute queued intentions from `TriggerableWithdrawalsBus`.** An executor (the **Triggerable Withdrawals Bus Bot** or any other caller) calls the permissionless `processWithdrawalIntents`, passing the maximum number of intentions to process and the required EIP-7002 fee.
 The queue pops up to that many intentions from its head, in order, and hands them with the fee to the TWG, the TWG turns intent into an actual withdrawal request only up to its global per-frame limit; the rest stay at the head of the queue.
 ```
-Validator Withdrawals Queue Bot  ->  Validator Withdrawals Queue  ->  Triggerable Withdrawals Gateway  ->  WithdrawalVault  ->  EIP-7002 predeploy
+Triggerable Withdrawals Bus Bot  ->  Triggerable Withdrawals Bus  ->  Triggerable Withdrawals Gateway  ->  WithdrawalVault  ->  EIP-7002 predeploy
   permissionless call with fee            dequeue requests                      rate limits                   encoding          withdrawal requests
 ```

 ##### FWR-only fallback

-An **`enablePartialWithdrawals` / `disablePartialWithdrawals` switch** can turn partial withdrawals off, making VEBO accept FWR intentions only. `WithdrawalRequested` events for FWRs let an Ejector fulfill them through voluntary exits without EIP-7002 fees.
+An **`enablePartialWithdrawals` / `disablePartialWithdrawals` switch** can turn partial withdrawals off, making the TWO accept FWR intentions only. `WithdrawalRequested` events for FWRs let an Ejector fulfill them through voluntary exits without EIP-7002 fees.

 #### Modules withdrawals flow